 - Domestic & Sexual Abuse

 We consider a capital project/item to mean:

 - Buildings: purchase, construction, renovation or refurbishment.

 - Fittings, Fixtures, and Equipment: this includes but is not limited to office equipment/furniture, sports/gym equipment, digital/audio visual equipment, software and websites (more guidance on digital infrastructure can be found here), garden equipment, specialist therapeutic (excluding medical) equipment.
-It does not include equipment for one-off use, or which will be given to service users for personal use on a permanent basis (if the majority of your budget is made up of these sort of items please contact us before submitting an application).
+It does not include equipment for one-off use like consumables, or which will be given to service users for personal use on a permanent basis (if the majority of your budget is made up of these sort of items please contact us before submitting an application).